-You need the following information to set up the Snowflake connector in Cyclr:
+You need the following information to set up a Snowflake Connector within Cyclr:

-• The account identifier associated with your Snowflake account.
+- The account identifier associated with the Snowflake account.

 To obtain those details, follow the instructions below.